chrisjbillington/hg-export-tool/README.md

 This script will, for each mercurial repo in the `REPO_MAPPING_FILE`:

 1. Make a temporary copy of the mercurial repository
-2. When a branch has more than one head, make empty branch commits such that each extra head has a child commit with a unique branch name
+2. When a branch has more than one head, amend the head commit of that branch to give it a unique branch name
 3. ensure the destination git repository directory exists
 4. run `git init` in in the destination repository
-5. Run `git config core.ignoreCase false` to set git case-sensitive for the repo
+5. Run `git config core.ignoreCase false` to set git case-sensitive for the repo (this is required for `hg-fast-export` to not raise an error on Windows)
 5. `cd` to the destination git repository directory
 6. Run `hg-fast-export.sh -r <hg_repo_path> [args ...]`, passing all  arguments that
    were passed  to `exporter.py`